chipsalliance/VeeRwolf/README.md

 2. Initialize the FuseSoC base library with `fusesoc init`
 3. From `$CORES_ROOT`, clone the SweRVolf repository `git clone https://github.com/chipsalliance/Cores-SweRVolf`
 4. Add the cores directory as a FuseSoC core library `fusesoc library add swervolf ../cores`
-5. Make sure you have verilator installed to run the simulation
+5. Make sure you have verilator installed to run the simulation. **Note** This requires at least version 3.918.
+The version that is shipped with Ubuntu 18.04 will NOT work

 ### Run a precompiled example in simulation